junetaylr/junetaylr/README.md

 My name is June.
 Software Engineer,based in Atlanta, GA.
 I consider myself a visionary + optimist + builder.
-Love studying architecture, game of chess, poker, exploring art museums, & movies.
+Love studying architecture, playing a game of chess, poker, exploring art museums, & movies.
 Diving into new worlds and experiences keeps me inspired, knowledgeable, and motivated.

 ## Skills